 Nominating and Governance Committee.
 Our Nominating and Governance Committee is responsible for, among other matters, annually presenting to the Board a list of individuals recommended for nomination for election as directors at the annual general meeting.
 Before recommending a director candidate, our Nominating and Governance Committee reviews his or her qualifications to determine whether the director candidate meets the qualifications described below.
-In the case of an incumbent director, our Nominating and Governance Committee meetings attended, the quality of participation and whether the candidate continues to meet the qualifications for director as described below.
-After completing its evaluation, our Nominating and Governance Committee makes a recommendation to the full Board as to election or reelection of the candidate.
+In the case of an incumbent director, our Nominating and Governance Committee also reviews the director's service on the Board during the past term, including the number of Board and committee meetings attended, the quality of participation and whether the candidate continues to meet the qualifications for director as described below.
+After completing its evaluation, our Nominating and Governance Committee makes a recommendation to the full Board as to election or re-election of the candidate.